mood-agency/e-queue/README.md

 ## Configuration
 Use `.env` file to configure the application.
 You can copy the `.env.example` file and rename it to `.env`.
 You can configure:
+* The Redis server host, port, db and password.
 * The number of users that can be served at the same time.
 * The timeout duration for the user to be served.